fkarg/fkarg.github.io/_posts/beyond-qwerty.md

 This is certainly among the best decisions I've made.
 Even if you won't decide the same way, You'll learn about something awesome.

-In seventh grade we learned how to type with ten fingers on the qwertz (german) keybord.
+In seventh grade we learned how to type with ten fingers on the qwertz<sup>[1](#footnote1)</sup> (german) keybord.
 Oddly enough, it was a 'free-to-choose'-lesson, one you could opt in to but most never visited.
 That begs the following question: why was it not mandatory, especially nowadays.
 (Checked: it still is not / it is by now)

 Then I changed schools and there it was mandatory.
 Suddenly I had one of the highest speeds in my class - I already learned most of it after all.
 We